JoergFritschi-crypto/Repository-1/replit.md

 ## Recent Changes

 ### Navigation Improvements (January 2025)
-- Enhanced garden properties form navigation to prevent users from getting trapped
+- Added persistent navigation sidebar to garden properties form for unrestricted navigation
-- Added "Exit" button on step 1 and "Save Draft" button on all steps for better UX
-- Relaxed field validation - only garden name is truly required to proceed from step 1
-- Added clear visual indicators: required fields marked with red asterisk, recommended fields marked with orange "(Recommended)" label
+- Users can now freely navigate to any page using the sidebar while creating a garden
+- Maintained required field validation with clear red asterisk indicators
-- Implemented auto-save behavior based on user tier: always enabled for paid users, optional for free users with default opt-in
+- Kept auto-save behavior based on user tier: always enabled for paid users, optional for free users with default opt-in
-- Added helper note explaining that recommended fields can be filled in later for better flexibility

 ## System Architecture